buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `bp_rewrites_get_slug()`

-This is the function you use to get a BuddyPress customized slug.
-Since 12.0.0, Site Administrators can use the "URLs" BuddyPress settings screen of their WordPress Dashboard to customize the wide majority of BuddyPress URLs.
+This is the function used to get a BuddyPress customized slug.
+Since 12.0.0, Site Administrators can use the "URLs" BuddyPress settings screen of their WordPress Dashboard to customize the majority of BuddyPress URLs.
 To retrieve a customized BP URL, you need to use this function to get each customized portion of it.
 If a customized slug is not found, it will return the value of the default slug.

 You need to use `bp_rewrites_get_slug()` to get the customized slugs for the following parameters of the argument you pass to the `bp_rewrites_get_url()` function:

-- `$single_item_component`,
+- `single_item_component`,
-- `$single_item_action`,
+- `single_item_action`,
-- each non-numerical elements of the `$single_item_action_variables` array.
+- each non-numerical element of the `single_item_action_variables` array.

-**NB**: when the BP Query Parser is overriden to use the 'legacy' one (eg: when you activated the [BP Classic](https://wordpress.org/plugins/bp-classic/) Add-on) instead of the 'rewrites' one, the default slug is immediately returned.
+**NB**: when the BP Query Parser is overriden in favor of using the 'legacy' parser (e.g.: when the [BP Classic](https://wordpress.org/plugins/bp-classic/) Add-on is in use) the default slug will be immediately returned and 'rewrite' slugs will be ignored.

 _This function was introduced in version 12.0.0_